 - Managing Kidney Disease

-16 High Sodium Foods
+16 High Sodium Foods to Know About

 The recommended daily intake (RDI) for sodium in adults is 2,300 mg/day.
 For people with chronic kidney disease (CKD), a lower sodium intake of under 2,000 mg/day is recommended—though only your doctor can tell you what's right for you.
 On average, the daily sodium intake for Americans is about 3,400 mg/day, and you may be consuming much more than you even realize.
 To help protect your health, it's important to become aware of your salt intake and to focus on choosing low sodium foods, while limiting foods high in sodium.